REPORT

 Rank/select the marketing technologies from 1 to N, where the lower number (ranking) is more favorable.
 Combine the full list of technologies across both groups and normalize this ranking between 0-100.
 (A score of 100 would be the technology ranked first across every metric.)

-• Ones to Watch did not necessarily follow the leaders in their standing, but were selected based on multiple factors such as strong recent momentum in the market, innovative technology or approach with Snowflake, or have recently demonstrated strong customer capabilities.
+• Ones to Watch were selected based on their strong standing, and additional factors such as strong recent momentum in the market, innovative technology or approach with Snowflake, or have recently demonstrated strong customer capabilities.